Photon-Data/photon-hdf5/docs/phdata.rst

 Beckr&Hickl, some metadata stored in the file is not included in the official photon-HDF5 specification.
 This metadata should be stored in a group named by the company manufacturing the original data file (i.e. `picoquant` for .ptu files, `becker_hickl` for .spc files).

+The ``user`` group can also be used to store results of various type of analysis.
+Such data should be stored in a sub-group named according to the software used for such analysis.
+For instance, FRETBursts, if directed to do so, will save results of burst analysis under the group ``/user/FRETBursts``.

 .. _exp_settings: